Nate Jackson (American football): College career

-A graduate of Pioneer High School in San Jose, California, Jackson played at Menlo College from 1999–2001 (when it was a member of NCAA Division III) and was a key factor in helping the school get attention for its athletics programs.
+A graduate of Pioneer High School in San Jose, California, Jackson played at Menlo College from 1999 to 2001 (when it was a member of NCAA Division III) and was a key factor in helping the school get attention for its athletics programs.
 During those seasons he set many records as a wide receiver.
 He was named first-team All-American during every season he was enrolled, and won the NCAA D-III Offensive Player of the Year after his senior year in 2001.
 Jackson was inducted into the Menlo College Athletics Hall of Fame in 2009.

 Professional career

 San Francisco 49ers

-After going unselected in the 2002 NFL Draft, Jackson was signed as an undrafted free agent by the San Francisco 49ers on the recommendation of former 49ers coach Bill Walsh, whose son was the athletic director at Menlo College.
+After going unselected in the 2002 NFL draft, Jackson was signed as an undrafted free agent by the San Francisco 49ers on the recommendation of former 49ers coach Bill Walsh, whose son was the athletic director at Menlo College.
 After suffering a shoulder injury during training camp he was cut by the 49ers, but was re-signed when the 2002 season ended.